A Chat with Terrie Lloyd about the Japan Journey

 But once you get to a certain level of Japanese, if you are not perfect in speaking, people actually get irritated with you.

-Because every now and again, you’ll say something a little bit weird or a little bit off, or not appropriate or something like that, and it’s just like it’s jarring.
+Because every now and again, you’ll say something a little bit weird or a little bit off, or inappropriate or something like that, and it’s just like it’s jarring.
 You know you’ve got this person who seems to be fluent, and then suddenly they’re not.
 And then people start to wonder.
 They say that on purpose.
 Or did they make a mistake?

 And so that paradox is there.
 And so if you’re going to learn Japanese.
 The only way to learn Japanese is by immersion.